Tablets: 0.5 mg, 1 mg, 2 mg

 Medication class: benzodiazepine, anxiolytic (anti-anxiety)

-What is Ativan® and what does it treat?
+What is Klonopin® and what does it treat?

-Lorazepam is a benzodiazepine.
-It is approved for the treatment of anxiety, status epilepticus (continuous seizures), and as a medication given right before anesthesia.
+Clonazepam is a benzodiazepine.
+It is approved for the treatment of panic disorder (with or without agoraphobia), as well as certain types of seizure disorders.
 However, benzodiazepines are also commonly used to treat difficulty sleeping and alcohol withdrawal.

-What is the most important information I should know about Ativan®?
+What is the most important information I should know about Klonopin®?

 Do not drive a car or operate machinery until you know how this medication affects you because you may notice that you feel tired or dizzy.

-Do not stop taking lorazepam without talking to your healthcare provider first.
-Stopping lorazepam abruptly may result in one or more of the following withdrawal symptoms: irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and seizures.
+Do not stop taking clonazepam without talking to your healthcare provider first.
+Stopping clonazepam abruptly may result in one or more of the following withdrawal symptoms: irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and seizures.

-Are there specific concerns about Ativan® and pregnancy?
+Are there specific concerns about Klonopin® and pregnancy?

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with anxiety disorders who wish to become pregnant face important decisions.
 It is important to discuss this with your doctor and caregivers.

-Regarding breastfeeding, caution is advised since lorazepam does pass into breast milk.
+Regarding breastfeeding, caution is advised since clonazepam does pass into breast milk.

-What should I discuss with my healthcare provider before taking Ativan®?
+What should I discuss with my healthcare provider before taking Klonopin®?

 Symptoms of your condition that bother you the most